GP-Goswami/imobilothon_repo/README.md

 AI Car Defection Model: Classifies defects using labeled image datasets in the defects folder.
 Node.js API: Serves as the backend for hardness prediction and defect classification.
 File Structure

+How to Use
+Deploy Smart Contract:
+Deploy the smartcont.sol file on a blockchain network (e.g., Ethereum or Binance Smart Chain).

+Train and Test Models:
 ├── smartcont.sol             # Solidity smart contract
 ├── ML_Model                  # Machine Learning model for hardness prediction
 │   ├── tempering_data.csv    # Dataset for hardness prediction